Abelisauridae: Feeding

 Fossil teeth found amid the bones of a titanosaur from the Allen Formation of Argentina suggest that abelisaurids preyed upon or at least scavenged titanosaurs.

 Ontogeny and growth

 Studies of the abelisaurid Majungasaurus indicate that it was a much slower-growing dinosaur than other theropods, taking nearly 20 years to reach adult size.
-Similar studies on other abelisaurid genera indicate that this slow maturation may have been a common trait to the whole of the Abelisauridae.
+However, other mature abelisaurid specimens indicate that they generally reached a faster rate of maturation.
+The holotype of Aucasaurus had a minimum age of 11 years, the holotype of Niebla had a minimum age of 9 years, and MMCh-PV 69 had a minimum age of 14 years.